-Glyndŵr University's regulations for Bachelor Degrees, Diplomas, Certificates and Foundation Degrees will apply to this programme.
+Glyndŵr University's regulations for Bachelor Degrees, Diplomas, Certificates and Foundation Degrees

 Programme Management

 There are three tiers of management of the programme; the Programme Leader, Level Tutors, and Module Leaders.
 In broad outline, the Programme Leader holds a strategic overview; Year Tutors oversee the mechanics of delivery; and Module Leaders deal with the specific requirements of their modules.
 The detail is as follows.